Ongoing affiliated institutions in the Academic, edutainment and e-Commerce process in Ethiopia will include,

 “An investment in “Knowledge” gives back a higher return -Benjamin Franklin

 Letters of Recognition, Testimonial, Appraisal, as well as positive remarks were declared by number of career African diplomats, the multi-disciplinary elite African and non-African professionals whose were the ones endorsed their public approval or support as an act of assessing the correctness of facts and figures mentioned at our Afro friendly web production shown below,

-“It’s an excellent job that Mr. Moges is trying to do.” –Mohammed “Mo” Amin (the late) of Camerapix/Reuters TV Africa Journal, Nairobi, Kenya, victim of the 1996 hijacked EAL jetliner Flight Nr-906 that crashed in the territorial waters of the Comore.
+“It’s an excellent job that Mr. Moges is trying to do.” –Mohammed “Mo” Amin (the late) of Camerapix/Reuters TV Africa Journal, Nairobi, Kenya, victim of the 1996 hijacked Ethiopian Airlines jetliner flight number 906, that was crashed in the territorial waters of the Comoros.

 “The e-Map Africa and the Afro friendly website, Africacomplete.org projected by Mr. Mulugeta: is a highly visual and detailed venture that gives relevant information to scholars and people who are interested in general information pertaining Africa and the selected African countries.
 I’d therefore recommend it as a resource and reference material.” -Ken Karangi, Digital Educationist and Basic Education curriculum expert at Text Book Center (TBC), Kenya.

 “I have read Mr. Mulugeta’s draft African Almanac version, I recommend you to read it.
 It’s an excellent initiative, and think it’s quite in order.
 Moges ingeniously finds ways to serve the general public especially in terms of empowering and promoting the entirety of the African continent.” -The Hon.
 Dr. Ibrahim Dagash Ibrahim (retired Sudanese) -ex-Head of Press and Information Department of the defunct OAU, the predecessor of the African Union Interim Commission (AUIC).